oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 > **Note**: Carefully inspect the output and verify it matches the above. `ACCESS MODES`, `CLAIM`, and `STORAGECLASS` are vital.

-#### Install WebLogic Operator
+#### Install WebLogic Server Kubernetes Operator

-The Oracle WebLogic Server Kubernetes Operator (the operator) is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WLS instances.
-The operator runs as a Kubernetes pod and stands ready to perform actions related to running WLS on Kubernetes.
+The Oracle WebLogic Server Kubernetes Operator is an adapter to integrate WebLogic Server and Kubernetes, allowing Kubernetes to serve as a container infrastructure hosting WLS instances.
+The operator runs as a Kubernetes Pod and stands ready to perform actions related to running WLS on Kubernetes.

 Kubernetes Operators use [Helm](https://helm.sh/) to manage Kubernetes applications.
 Use the configuration file in `~/azure/weblogic-on-aks/cluster-admin-role.yaml` to grant Helm service account with permission to install the operator.
-The following is the content of `cluster-admin-role.yaml`.
+The following is the content of `cluster-admin-role.yaml`:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1